-- (4) An application for a permit under subsection (1), shall be made in writing by the proposed acquirer and submitted to the Central Bank together with such information as the Central Bank may require. - (5) In determining whether to issue a permit to the proposed acquirer, the Central Bank shall take into account such relevant matters including, without limitation - (a) the criteria set out in Schedule 5; - (b) the size and concentration of economic power in the combination of the proposed acquirer and the insurer, holding company or the financial holding company of the insurer; and - (c) whether the business or a part of the business of the proposed acquirer, insurer, holding company or financial holding company of the insurer has failed or is being conducted in an unlawful or unsound manner or is otherwise in an unsound condition. - (6) In considering the criteria referred to in subsection (5)(b), the Central Bank shall take into account, without limitation - - (a) the combined market share in Trinidad and Tobago of the insurer - and any financial entity affiliated with the insurer, the proposed - acquirer and any financial entity that is affiliated with the proposed acquirer; and - (b) whether the size of, and concentration of economic power in, the combination of the proposed acquirer and the insurer will prevent - or lessen substantially, or is likely to prevent or lessen substantially, competition in the financial services industry in Trinidad and Tobago. - (7) Subject to subsection (8), after due consideration of the matters referred to in subsection (5), the Central Bank may - (a) issue a permit to the proposed acquirer; - (b) refuse to issue a permit to the proposed acquirer; or - (c) issue a permit to the proposed acquirer subject to such conditions, requirements or restrictions as the Central Bank deems appropriate. - (8) Where the combined market share in Trinidad and Tobago of the insurer and any financial entity affiliated with the insurer, the proposed acquirer and any financial entity that is affiliated with the proposed acquirer would exceed forty per cent, the Central Bank shall forward to the Minister for his approval, the application referred to in subsection (4), together with its recommendation and any other relevant information.
+- (2) In considering an application for an acquirer to become a significant or controlling shareholder the Central Bank shall take into account the matters listed in subsection (4) and the provisions of this section shall apply mutatis mutandis to section 52 or 53. - (3) An application for a permit under subsection (1), shall be made in writing by the proposed acquirer and submitted to the Central Bank together with such information as the Central Bank may require. - (4) In determining whether to issue a permit to the proposed acquirer, the Central Bank shall take into account such relevant matters including, without limitation- - (a) the criteria set out in Schedule 5; - (b) the size and concentration of economic power in the combination of the proposed acquirer and the insurer, holding company or the financial holding company of the insurer; and - (c) whether the business or a part of the business of the proposed acquirer, insurer, holding company or financial holding company of the insurer has failed or is being conducted in an unlawful or unsound manner or is otherwise in an unsound condition. - (5) In considering the criteria referred to in subsection (4)(b), the Central Bank shall take into account, without limitation- - (a) the combined market share in Trinidad and Tobago of the insurer and any financial entity affiliated with the insurer, the

-- (9) In determining whether or not to approve the issue of a permit to the proposed acquirer, the Minister shall consult with the Central Bank and shall take into account the public interest, which shall include, without limitation - (a) the interests of the financial services industry in Trinidad and Tobago; and - (b) the interests of consumers of financial services in Trinidad and Tobago. - (10) After due consideration of the matters referred to in subsection (9), the Minister may - (a) approve the issuance of a permit to the proposed acquirer; - (b) refuse approval of the issuance of a permit to the proposed acquirer; or - (c) approve the issuance of a permit to the proposed acquirer subject to such conditions, requirements or restrictions as the Minister thinks appropriate, and the Central Bank shall act accordingly.
+- proposed acquirer and any financial entity that is affiliated with the proposed acquirer; and - (b) whether the size of, and concentration of economic power in, the combination of the proposed acquirer and the insurer will prevent or lessen substantially, or is likely to prevent or lessen substantially, competition in the financial services industry in Trinidad and Tobago. - (6) Subject to subsection (7), after due consideration of the matters referred to in subsection (5), the Central Bank may- - (a) issue a permit to the proposed acquirer; - (b) refuse to issue a permit to the proposed acquirer; or - (c) issue a permit to the proposed acquirer subject to such conditions, requirements or restrictions as the Central Bank deems appropriate. - (7) Where the combined market share in Trinidad and Tobago of the insurer and any financial entity affiliated with the insurer, the proposed acquirer and any financial entity that is affiliated with the proposed acquirer would exceed forty per cent, the Central Bank shall forward to the Minister for his approval, the application referred to in subsection (3), together with its recommendation and any other relevant information. - (8) In determining whether or not to approve the issue of a permit to the proposed acquirer, the Minister shall consult with the Central Bank and shall take into account the public interest, which shall include, without limitation- - (a) the interests of the financial services industry in Trinidad and Tobago; and - (b) the interests of consumers of financial services in Trinidad and Tobago.

+(9) After due consideration of the matters referred to in subsection (8), the Minister may-

+- (a) approve the issuance of a permit to the proposed acquirer; - (b) refuse approval of the issuance of a permit to the proposed acquirer; or - (c) approve the issuance of a permit to the proposed acquirer subject to such conditions, requirements or restrictions as the Minister thinks appropriate, and the Central Bank shall act accordingly.